dtpearl/Project0/README.md

 # Project 0 - Tic Tac Toe

-## The pencil and paper game of your childhood with a digital upgrade.
+## The pencil and paper game of your childhood, with a digital upgrade.

 This web game puts together the skills I have been learning in HTML, CSS and JavaScript.